Common Bit Manipulation Techniques

 - Each element in the array appears twice except for one element which appears only once.

-For this problem, we simply XOR all the numbers.
-Pairs of numbers will become 0, and the single number XORed with 0 remains itself, so the final result of the XOR operation is the element that appears only once:
+For this problem, XOR all the numbers.
+Pairs of numbers will result in 0, and the single number XORed with 0 will still be itself.
+Therefore, the final XOR result is the element that appears only once:

 int res = 0;